RebeccaRBell/travel_bucket_list/README.md

-# travel_bucket_list
+# Travel Bucket List App

 Application Features:

-- Create, track and log Travel Destinations with the ability to sort destinations by past and future trips.
+- Create, track and log travel bucket list destinations
 - Ability to create new cities and countries
+- Ability to mark destinations as visited
+- Filter trips by viewing as past or future trips
+- Filters trips by continent